 Explore Munich, playing our scavenger hunt and city tour!

-Supported languages: English, Deutsch, Spanish, Italian, French, Polish
+- Supported languages: English, German, Spanish, Italian, French, Dutch, Polish

 their outdoor areas.
 Admission is purely your choice.